California Poet: Sharon Olds

 At this time, I had only been to New York City once as a child - and the only memory I had was of a taxi cab that had paused to give us the right of way to cross the street.
 "You see", my mother said, "in America they wait for you.
 This would not happen in other countries".
 Even so, I appreciated the magnificence of the name of largest city in the United States and the third largest in the world: the images of the tall buildings, the noise of urban sounds, hot dog vendors and yellow taxi cabs and the rain in Central Park.

 Flying into Tucson from the Bay Area was a fascination to me as I lifted up gently from the foggy, urban landscape of Oakland or SFO and landed into the red brick, dusty plains of the desert city.
-I liked the idea of travel and the community of airports with passengers having conversations and quickly exiting.
-The convenience stores that sold clothing, books and magazines, food and other items which were not necessities, but somehow reassuring just by their mere presence.
-I carried a book called Prince of the City, which was set in New York because the cover of the book showed a well lit building at night and made me think of the magnificence of NYC.
-In a way, it was my security blanket.
+I liked the idea of travel and the community of airports with passengers having brief conversations and quickly exiting to points of their own.
+All air terminals are occupied with convenience stores that sold clothing, books and magazines, food and other items which were not necessities, but somehow reassuring just by their mere presence.
+Somehow a store gives one the sense of home.

 I held up the copy of The Gold Cell, and looked it over, flipped through the pages and watched the text move by in a cinematic pace, catching phrases that stood out "Pope's Penis", "Sex Change Doctor", "Alcatraz" and "San Francisco".
 The last two caught my attention in particular because I was from the Bay Area and just about a month or two ago had walked down Broadway in the Alcatraz penitentiary.

 Sharon Olds in the 1980s